 Those who worked with or near asbestos in any capacity could be at risk for mesothelioma or other breathing issues related to asbestos.
 These injuries are often work-related and affect construction workers, builders and others who had to work near asbestos on a regular basis.
 If you were diagnosed with mesothelioma that was caused by exposure at work, you may be owed compensation.
 You and your family may be entitled to money for your medical expenses, lost wages, pain and suffering, and other damages.

 Asbestos-related illnesses may not be diagnosed for years following exposure.
 However, that should not preclude you from seeking compensation from the negligent employer.
 Remember that you have rights, and although a mesothelioma case can be complex, you should be compensated for this serious medical problem.
 An experienced Atlanta personal injury attorney will help review the details of your situation and determine the best way to proceed.
-Contact the Atlanta legal team at The Bader Law Firm to discuss the details of your case during a free initial consultation.
+Contact the Atlanta legal team at Bader Scott Injury Lawyers to discuss the details of your case during a free initial consultation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.